 Darwin is one of Australia’s northernmost cities, and its location in the sunny tropics makes it one of the best places in Australia to install a solar PV system.

-This article covers the basics of what you need to know about going solar in Darwin.
+This article covers what you need to know about installing solar panels in Darwin.

 Although it probably goes without saying, it’s worth mentioning that solar panels only produce electricity during daylight hours; the exact amount of energy produced on a given day depends on the intensity and duration of the sunshine.

-The average Darwin roof will receive an average of about 5.9 hours of ‘peak sun’ per day on average over the course of a year, according to figures from the Bureau of Meteorology.
-This is one of the highest rates of solar radiance anywhere in Australia.
+The average Darwin roof will receive an average of about 5.9 hours of ‘peak sun’ per day on average over the course of a year, according to figures from the Bureau of Meteorology making it one of the highest-performing solar cities in Australia.